 This option is disabled by default.
-You must install a CA certificate first and then request a SCEP certificate by using the administrator URL, you must FQDN with prefix HTTPS.
+You must install a CA certificate first and then request a SCEP certificate by using the administrator URL.
+When using the administrator URL, you must FQDN with prefix HTTPS.
 Do not use the IP address in the URL.